tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   - replace existing `app-release.apk` file with a new one

 - install release on any Android device and run selective checks
-- publish release in Google Play Console
+- publish release in GPC

   | GPC                                                                                                                              |
   | -------------------------------------------------------------------------------------------------------------------------------- |